Leviosa Phone by João Miranda and Júlio Montoro

 worldmagicshop says...

-A modern classic of levitation, allowing a borrowed smartphone to float in a seemingly impossible and organic way.
+A modern classic of levitation, allowing a borrowed smartphone to float in a seemingly impossible and organic way, with a method noted for being both practical and deceptive.

 Performance videos